r-arvind/r-arvind.github.io/_posts/2020-12-26-4-seo-practices-that-every-frontend-developer-should-follow.md

 ## 4. Sitemaps and Robots.txt

 Sitemaps, just like it's name suggests is a map to your site.
-It is usually located at https://
+It is usually located at `/sitemap.xml`.
+For example, the sitemap for my website is located at https://www.arvindrs.com/sitemap.xml

 ## Conclusion